dawid-dahl-kreationsbyran/umain-test-store/README.md

 ## To deploy a theme to production

-In Shopify, go Online Store/Themes and find the development theme you are using.
+In Shopify, go to Online Store/Themes and find the development theme you are using.
 Make sure to commit to Git.
 Then press Actions/Publish.